varunsh20/Predicting-term-deposit-subscriptions/README.md

 subscribe the term deposit before agents make phone calls.It will also help the banks to decide how many clients needs to be contacted in order to meet their business target,based on which banks can plan the scope,budget and resources of marketing campaign accordingly.
 The dataset used in this project is obtained from kaggle.

 Here is the link to the dataset: https://www.kaggle.com/janiobachmann/bank-marketing-dataset

+The dataset includes details of about 11162 customers.

 The features used in the data are as follows:
 #### bank client data: